sharananurag998/REVA_Events/README.md

 6. Set the device size as smartphone (300x660) in developer options to view the website.

+## Demo

+You can access a working demo of the website at: http://sharananurag998.pythonanywhere.com/

 ## Demo Credentials: -

 Faculty Login: -